OpenIndiana/oi-docs/docs/contrib/topics.md

 * See [this page](https://wiki-bsse.ethz.ch/display/ITDOC/Major+difference+between+Linux+and+Solaris) for some inspiration.
 * Also look at old OpenSolaris website (via the wayback machine) for additional ideas, suggestions, etc.

+Write some comparison tables

+* Provide some contrast/comparisons between OI and other illumos distros.
+* Provide some contrast/comparisons between OI and other BSD distros (PCBSD in relation to freebsd, etc.)
+* Provide some contrast/comparisons between OI and Linux, etc. (Linux kernel and GNU userland, illumos kernel and GNU userland, etc.)
+    * For an example, see: [this page](https://web.archive.org/web/20090904201802/http://wikis.sun.com/display/SolarisDeveloper/Migrating+from+Linux+to+Solaris+or+OpenSolaris)
+* Command comparison tables – e.g. if such and such command does something on Linux, Windows, BSD, etc., use such and such command to do same thing on OI.
+    * For some inspiration, see the tables found on the SmartOS Wiki.
+    * Oracle might have some inspiration as well - (just don't copy it verbatim)

 ## OpenSolaris Redistributable Books